How to Make Your Sales Team to Adopt Your New CRM | YouDigital Blog

 Got their trust in the system?
 Made the system aligned with the current processes?
 Good.
 You still need to train your team to use it correctly.
 The best way is to run an initial training and then conduct several problem-solving meetings after that as a part of the support service provided by the implementation partner.
 With this, you can address all the advanced questions typically raised after some time of usage.

 It is a sad reality that by the end of a quarter or at least a year any sales representative gets under time pressure.
 That is the moment when they would throw away all the plans and good intentions.

-With bad timing, you can easily find yourself with ready to go product (even after successful implementation) but no one ready to use it.
-And you will be forced to wait till the beginning of the new sales period to get the sales team focus.
+With bad timing, you can easily find yourself with a ready-to-go product (even after successful implementation) but no one being ready to use it.
+And you will be forced to wait until the beginning of the new sales period to get the sales team focus.
 Don’t forget this and plan your CRM implementation accordingly.